 Hello!
 Aisha Adkins, here.
 I’m a storyteller, content creator, and caregiver on a quest to equip other minority millennial caregivers with the information, resources, and support they need to care for their loved ones.
 I want to do my part to speak up for the Baby Boomers who will be overwhelmingly afflicted with dementia in the next decade, and the Millennials who love them.

-When I am not fighting for dementia and caregiving awareness, I am a freelance writer and the Business Development & Operations Manager for lifestyle site The Black Expat.
-My writings have been featured on The Black Expat as well as Blavity, Lady Literary Magazine, and upcoming publications.
+When I am not fighting for dementia and caregiving awareness, I am a freelance writer and the Business Operations Manager for lifestyle site The Black Expat.
+My writings have been featured on The Black Expat as well as Blavity, Lady Literary Magazine, and other publications.